 SELF-DETERMINATION

 Self-determination is believing you can control your own destiny.
 We believe that freedom, authority, autonomy, and responsibility are the key to living a full life – for everyone, regardless of disability.
 You should have the freedom to plan a life with the supports you need.
 You should have the authority to control your service resources.
 You should have the support you need to be involved in the community.
-And you should have the responsibility to oversee your services and appropriately use public funds.
+You should have the responsibility to oversee your services and appropriately use public funds.
 It means making your own choices, learning to effectively solve problems, and taking control and responsibility for one’s life.
 Practicing self-determination also means one experiences the consequences of making choices.
 We are here to support you each step of the way.

 OPERATING PRINCIPLES